 Invited speakers (including two keynote speakers, Drs.
-Jeremy Taylor and Richard Cook) will present interesting topics on joint models, high dimensional outcomes, dynamic prediction modeling, and recurrent event data.
-There will be a tutorial on the Statistical Analyses of Multi-outcome Data before the meeting.
-In the tutorial we will give an introduction to the joint models of longitudinal and survival data and other related topics.
+Jeremy Taylor and Richard Cook) presented interesting topics on joint models, high dimensional outcomes, dynamic prediction modeling, and recurrent event data.
+There was a tutorial on the Statistical Analyses of Multi-outcome Data before the meeting.
+In the tutorial we gave an introduction to the joint models of longitudinal and survival data and other related topics.
 Such models can be used to predict a survival endpoint using longitudinal biomarkers, and carry out sensitivity analysis in the presence of informative dropout.
-It may be of interest to researchers who are familiar with random effect models, Cox models, and have intermediate SAS and/ or R programing skills.
-Student posters are welcome which will be entered into a competition.
-We are looking forward to seeing you in St. Louis!
+It may be of interest to researchers who are familiar with random effect models, Cox models, and have intermediate SAS and/ or R programming skills.
+Student posters were presented and entered into a competition.

 Jack Kalbfleisch (University of Michigan, USA)